EFRame: Deeper Reasoning via Exploration-Filter-Replay Reinforcement Learning Framework: Methodology

-For each batch of prompts, we begin with a regular rollout phase, following the original GRPO training process.
-This initial rollout serves two key purposes: \begin{itemize} \item Obtain reward signals from regular (i.e., solvable) problems. \item Identify more challenging prompts that fail to yield positive samples, which will be handled in subsequent stages. \end{itemize} Valuable samples are temporarily stored in the buffer for gradient updates.
+In EFRame, training begins with a regular rollout phase following this GRPO formulation.
+This initial rollout serves two key purposes: \begin{itemize} \item Obtain reward signals from regular (i.e., solvable) problems. \item Identify more challenging prompts that fail to yield positive samples, which will be addressed in subsequent stages. \end{itemize}